MediumChaiLatte2Sugars/LightBnB/LightBnB_WebApp/README.md

   ```
   psql
   ```
-  - If you encounter an error, it may due to the postgres server not automatically starting, if so run the following command:
+  - If you encounter an error, it may be due to the Postgres server not automatically starting.
+If that is the case, run the following command:

   ```
   startpostgres